ArduPilot/ardupilot_wiki/dev/source/docs/pixhawk-advanced-hardware-info.rst

     :maxdepth: 1

     APJ Tools for Custom Parameter Defaults <apjtools-intro>
-    How to sign a Pixhawk with your Certificate of Authenticity <how-to-use-the-auth-command-to-sign-a-pixhawk-board-with-your-certificate-of-authenticity>
     Loading a bootloader with DFU <using-DFU-to-load-bootloader>
     ArduPilot Bootloader <bootloader>
     Troubleshooting Pixhawk Boot <troubleshooting-pixhawkpx4-boot>